 In general, Orientation is very casual and you should dress comfortably.
-Check out a previous year's "Welcoming #dson2023" photo album on Facebook to get a good sense for what to wear and expect!
+Check out our "Move-In and Orientation" album on Flickr to get a good sense of what to wear and expect!

 When will I find out who my roommate is, and how are roommates paired?

-Your room assignment and your roommate information will be emailed to you in early August.
-Contact information for your roommate will be provided to you at that time, and we encourage you to contact your roommate in early August to begin the process of getting to know each other and to coordinate who will bring specific items.
-You should also discuss how you will share expenses such as room carpeting and/or a microfridge.
+Your room assignment and your roommate information will be emailed to you typically in early August for Fall arrivals and early January for Spring arrivals.
+Contact information for your roommate will be provided to you at that time, and we encourage you to contact your roommate to begin the process of getting to know each other and to coordinate who will bring specific items.
+You should also discuss how you will share expenses such as room carpeting and/or a micro-fridge.
 Learn more on the Housing/Move-In page.

-Roommates are matched using the responses from the survey form that’s in the Dickinson Gateway (due July 1).
-It is important that you fill it out accurately, rather than having your parent(s) or someone else fill it out so you can be appropriately matched with a roommate.
-First-year students may also request to live with a specific person.
+Roommates are matched using the responses from the Roommate Preferences form that’s in the Dickinson Gateway.
+It is important that you fill it out accurately, rather than having your parent(s) or someone else complete it, so you can be appropriately matched with a roommate.
+New students may also request to live with a specific person.
 Please read this information if you plan to request a roommate, as there are situations that may keep us from honoring your request.
 We encourage you to not feel any pressure or stress to find a roommate as this is simply an option for some who connect with someone prior to arriving at Dickinson.
-For any questions about this process, contact Residence Life & Housing at email@example.com or 717-245-1556.
+For any questions about this process, contact Residence Life & Housing at firstname.lastname@example.org or 717-245-1556.